MichaelCrawley1/metallicaTourProject/README.md

 This was a project I was challenged to do from my time at university in 2018-20.
 The challenge was to take a subject you love (music here) and make a CRUD web application out of it using the core internet languages of HTML5 CSS3 Javascript, PHP and MySql.

 Now the project was not a challenge on the aesthetic side of the UI.
-So to ameliorate that time consuming task the student was allowed to take two designs and looks of an already successful music sites and do a hybrid of the two.
+To ameliorate that time consuming task the student was allowed to take two designs and looks of an already successful music sites and do a hybrid of the two.
 In this example I took the design of the music band ZZtop website (https://www.zztop.com/) and fused the site with content of the Metallica site (https://www.metallica.com/)

 <br/>